Audrey Jacobs – MA 2014

 Patrick Ford – MA 2004

 After UWM, I got an MLIS degree in Archives and Special Collections at Dominican University.
-The combination of degrees allowed me to work at such places as Columbia University Avery Library, Harvard University Countway Library, MIT Institute Archives, and currently the Maine Historical Society, where I manage a large archival project.
+The combination of degrees allowed me to work at such places as Columbia University Avery Library, Harvard University Countway Library, MIT Institute Archives, Maine Historical Society, and currently the Mystic Seaport Museum where I am Special Collections Librarian, leading a team that catalogs and processes rare materials collections.
+Since UWM, I have also worked consistently as an adjunct instructor of art history and currently teach at Southern New Hampshire University.
 I enjoyed my time at UWM and am fortunate for the guidance I got from professors Kenneth Bendiner, Jeffrey Hayes, Nancy Hubbard, Derek Counts, and Christina Maranci, as well as librarian Max Yela.
 Most importantly, it was through the UWM Art History program that I met my wife, Rebekah Beaulieu.